 Model Garden lets you discover, test, customize, and deploy Vertex AI and select open-source (OSS) models and assets.

 Generative AI gives you access to Google's large generative AI models for multiple modalities (text, code, images, speech).
 You can tune Google's LLMs to meet your needs, and then deploy them for use in your AI-powered applications.

 After you deploy your models, use Vertex AI's end-to-end MLOps tools to automate and scale projects throughout the ML lifecycle.
 These MLOps tools are run on fully-managed infrastructure that you can customize based on your performance and budget needs.

 You can use the Vertex AI SDK for Python to run the entire machine learning workflow in Vertex AI Workbench, a Jupyter notebook-based development environment.
+You can collaborate with a team to develop your model in Colab Enterprise, a version of Colaboratory that is integrated with Vertex AI.
 Other available interfaces include the Google Cloud Console, the gcloud command line tool, client libraries, and Terraform (limited support).